leonmavr/gfx-v4/README.md

 The library has been modified to implement
+Compared to Prof Thain's original implementation, this library implements the following additions:
-* Bresenham's line drawing algorithm
+- [x] Bresenham's line drawing algorithm
-* a couple of triangle fills
+- [x] a couple of triangle fills
-* midpoint circle drawing algorithm
+- [x] midpoint circle drawing algorithm
-* translations and rotations
+- [x] translations and rotations

-A Makefile was added as well.

-In the future I'm planning to
-* interpolate the colour of each triangle pixel from the colour of its vertices
+- [x] Triangle fill by colour smearing from the vertices

+Planned for the future:
+- [ ] Unit tests
+- [ ] Bezier curves

 ## Folder structure
 Source code is found in src directory.
 The animation played when the project is compiled and run is found in `example.c`.